rasheed654/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Connect to your virtual machine with remoye desktop
+- Connect to your virtual machine with remote desktop
 - Install / Enable IIS in Windows
 - Install web platform Installer
 - Install Osticket